mohamadi7613/mycheat/front/ts.md

 + TS adds static type checking
 + compiler can catch errors at compile time, before your code runs
 + we can’t console.log types of variables (ts types) directly at runtime (TypeScript types exist only at compile time)
++ if we have errors, ts still compiles into es5
 + How It Works
     - You write code in .ts files.
     - TS compiles your code into plain JavaScript (es5).